payprop/mojolicious-plugin-oauth2-server/README.md

 oauth also becomes available to call in various controllers, templates, etc:

     $c->oauth( 'post_image' ) or return $c->render( status => 401 );

+# EXAMPLES

+There are more examples included with this distribution in the examples/ dir.
+See examples/README for more information about these examples.

 # CLIENT SECRET AND TOKEN SECURITY